fcarlone/mongo-scraper/README.md

 Express.js - used for building the web application and handle HTTP requests
 MongoDB - a cross-platform document-oriented database program - classified as a NoSQL database program
 JavaScript - for the applications logic
-Bootstrap - for structuring the user questions and making the application responsive
+Bootstrap - front-end framework used to create modern websites and making the application responsive
 jQuery - for HTML/DOM manipulation
 Handlebars - to generate the HTML
 Cheerio - a tool to parse a website's markup language